 Watts has a special messaging service for people who want to avoid their consumption increasing without being aware of it.
 If you have registered with Watts and added notifications, then Watts will send you a message if your consumption exceeds the value you have set.

-You can choose to be notified as soon as you spend just 1% more than expected, but you can also set the limit a little higher.
+You can choose to be notified as soon as you spend even 1% more than expected, but you can also set the limit a little higher.
 It's entirely up to you.
-You can also easily and at any time go in and change your settings in Watts.
-In that way, Watts becomes your very own personal energy assistant.
+You can also easily change your settings in Watts at any time.
+This way, Watts becomes your personal energy assistant.

 Holiday home owners can also benefit from this messaging service.
 We have examples of people who have discovered burglaries because the heating or electricity consumption has suddenly increased during a period when the house was otherwise empty!